-Exposures with forbearances are debt contracts in which forbearances have been granted to a debtor who has, or is in the process of having, problems with meeting the debtor's financial obligations.
+Exposures with forbearances are debt contracts in which forbearances have been granted to a debtor who has or is expected to experience problems with meeting the debtor's financial obligations.
 Exposures with forbearances include both healthy and non-performing exposures.
 If a customer is granted forbearances, this results in the customer exposure being marked with a forbearance.
 Factors that result in customers being marked with forbearances will be changes in repayments, e.g. postponement of instalments and refinancing as a result of non-temporary payment problems.